 - Build into the project a block of time where you sit down and plan the precise specifics of the work to be completed, which may include creating and/or analyzing milestones, requirements, technical specifications, client notes, and other relevant documents.

 - Spend time before actually engaging a project on understanding the prospect’s (soon to be client’s) needs.
-The initial meetings or phone calls you have with a prospect will determine the course of the project to ensue.
+The initial meetings or phone calls you have with a prospect will determine the course of the project.
 Encourage them to put everything on the table and to be clear in their desired scope of work.

 - Find ways to track your plan.
-This may be software, pen and paper, or photographic memory.
-Whatever organization method works best for you must be adhered to strictly for each project.
-I personally recommend using software such as Basecamp to follow milestones and centralize client comments and files.
+This may be software, pen and paper, or photographic memory (well, maybe not).
+Whatever organizational method works best should be used strictly throughout the project.
+I personally recommend using software such as Basecamp to follow milestones and to centralize client comments and files.

 If you could scan your client’s brain and see their thoughts, what would you discover?
 Unfortunately (or maybe fortunately), we can’t do this, so the exact expectations a client has for a project will never be fully clear to us.
 It’s when these expectations really fall away from the project that problems begin to occur.